 All in all, the answer to our initial question seems to be:

-“No, current GO mechanism is not the best and most efficient solution for Europe to track and certify an ever-growing volume of (distributed) Renewable Energy”.
+No. The current GO mechanism is not the best and most efficient solution for Europe to track and certify an ever-growing volume of (distributed) renewable energy.

 In fact, even though GO is the only acceptable certification instrument, there is no specification whatsoever in the legislation about what kind of technology needs to be used to administer the GOs.

-What if we could have a technology that enables the timestamping and transfer of digital goods based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party?
+What if a technology could enable the timestamping and transfer of digital goods based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party?

-This description must have reminded something to the most navigated blockchainers… It’s Satoshi Nakamoto’s definition of Bitcoin in his/her/their white paper.
+This question might be familiar to you, if you’re a blockchainer.
+It’s Satoshi Nakamoto’s definition of Bitcoin in his/her/their white paper.

-This is the reason why certification is the natural first step for blockchain in the energy sector: it is the use case that resembles the most its most well-known implementation - Bitcoin.
-Let’s add smart contracts to the equation and we have the solution to the problems.
+Certification is is a natural first step for blockchain in the energy sector.
+It’s a use case that resembles the most in its most well-known implementation, Bitcoin.
+If we add smart contracts to the equation, we have a solution.

-Units of electricity become digital goods/assets (tokenization of energy) which allows automatic certificate generation (timestamping), transfers and ownership tracking with unprecedented transparency, integrity, and detail because it is based on cryptographic proof and not employees reviewing spreadsheets.
+Units of electricity become digital goods/assets (tokenization of energy) which allow automatic certificate generation (timestamping), transfers and ownership tracking with unprecedented transparency, integrity, and detail.
+It’s based on cryptographic proof and not on employees reviewing spreadsheets.

-By no means blockchain-based certification is supposed to replace current certification systems (where they already exist), but it would rather add the most value as IT back-end system for Issuing Bodies.
-Relying on a blockchain-based back-end would allow GoOs (and all the other EACs mechanisms) to automate and capture all the end-to-end process in one ledger, making the entire lifetime of the certificates from several months to few seconds.
-Additionally, allowing all the parties to work on the same data would result into drastic cost reductions, by avoiding any kind of settlement process and by automating the auditing of double-counting, false claims and human errors.
+Blockchain-based certification is by-no-mean supposed to replace current certification systems, but it will add value as an IT back-end system for Issuing Bodies.
+Relying on a blockchain-based back-end would allow GoOs (other green certification mechanisms) , and all the other EACs mechanisms, to automate and capture everything in an end-to-end process and within one ledger, reducing a certificate’s lifecycle from several months to a few seconds.
+Additionally, it will allow all the parties to work with the same data resulting in drastic cost reductions, avoiding a settlement process, and the audit automation of double-counting, false claims, and human errors.
 Finally, it would streamline trading by eliminating the need for brokers and portfolio management companies thanks to smart contracts, which would already include a set of programmed rules automating the assignation and cancellation of certificates.